docker-credential-magic/docker-credential-magic/README.md

 Creating magic config file '/Users/me/Library/Application Support/magic/config.json' ...
 ```

+`magic` has another subcommand, `home`, which you can use to
-Next, modify the `DOCKER_CONFIG` env var to point to the magic directory:
+modify the `DOCKER_CONFIG` env var to point to the magic directory:

 ```
 $ export DOCKER_CONFIG="$(docker-credential-magic home)"